tom-bjorkholm/edit-cfg-json/doc/detailed_design.md

 disagreed about whether they were explaining themselves would be worse than either behaviour.

-What the toggle covers:

-- **shown** — the whole class docstring, and the description of every described member below that member
+What the toggle covers is everything written below a row, which `row_description` puts together and `row_describes` answers for:

+- **shown** — the whole class docstring; below each row, what the application said about that member, what the type of it says (section 4.3), the docstring of the class of the object at it, and why it cannot be given an element (section 4.9)
 - **hidden** — the summary of the class docstring, and nothing else

 The summary survives hiding because it is one line for the whole configuration.
 The editor **starts with the explanations shown**: an application that took the trouble to write a description mapping wrote it to be read.
-A member the application said nothing about is shown without a description rather than with an empty one, and a class with no docstring of its own without a label.
-Both are principle 4 of section 3, and both mean the backends create no widget for what can never hold anything.
+A class with no docstring of its own is shown without a label rather than with an empty one, and so is a row that has nothing of the four above.
+That is principle 4 of section 3, and it means the backends create no widget for what can never hold anything.
+Every member does have at least the line saying what kind of value it holds, so a member the application described is one that says more below itself and not the only one that says anything.

+**A refusal is not under the toggle** (section 6.5).
+Everything above is text *about* a value, and what the application refused is the one thing on a row that has to be read whatever the user asked to be shown.

 **The toggle is one action, and each backend says so in its own way.** A button that said "Explain" while the explanations were already there would offer